Growing Poppies in a natural atmosphere is, the first thing you can consider for your spring to autumn flower garden design.

 Poppy plant's average height is about 70 cm.
 Although under soft weather; the flower can only stay to maximum 3 days.
 However, you will not notice; as their rich flowers would follow almost immediate when one is drop.

 Papaver Rhoeas can adapt easily to new environment.
-A trellis will help them to stand stronger against the wind.
+A trellis (above picture 14) will help them to stand stronger against the wind.

-Mr. Wasp bee is the frequent visitor.
+Mr. Wasp bee (picture 16) is the frequent visitor.
 He loves to stand close to the flower heart everyday.
 But when the strong wind blows, he will be found under the flower petals.

-When the autumn began, all the poppy flower petals would be chilled by the iced cold wind and heavy non-stop rain.
+When the autumn began, all the poppy flower petals would be chilled by the iced cold wind and the non-stop heavy rain.